Search

 Back to top

-Starting around the age of forty or so, the ability to focus on closer objects decreases - books and newspapers have to be held farther away to bring them into clear focus.
-Holding object away from the body is probably the first sign of the condition called presbyopia (from Greek words meaning old man's eyes).
+Starting around the age of forty or so, the ability to focus on closer objects decreases—books and newspapers have to be held farther away to bring them into clear focus.
+Holding objects away from the body is probably the first sign of the condition called presbyopia (from Greek words meaning old man's eyes).
 Another sign of presbyopia is that people's ability to refocus quickly between near and far objects decreases.

-However, the conventional reading or bifocal correction that gives visual comfort for a presbyopic person is not necessarily the right correction as would be recommended for working with a computer.
+However, the conventional reading or bifocal correction that gives visual comfort for a presbyopic person is not necessarily the right correction as would be recommended for working with a computer or screen.
 As mentioned before, wearing bifocal glasses often forces a computer user to tilt the head back to focus on the screen through the lower part of the bifocal lenses.
 Such a forced position can cause neck, shoulder and back pain.
-In some people it can also result in localized tingling or 'pins and needles' sensations in the hands, wrists, or forearms.
+In some people, it can also result in localized tingling or 'pins and needles' sensations in the hands, wrists, or forearms.

 What are some common computer-related eye problems and solutions?